Admitted International Students - What's Next?

 • Transcripts provided directly to Kutztown from a NACES or AICE evaluation company are considered official.

-• TIP: What to Bring to Campus
+• (Arrival) What to Bring to Campus

 Laptop: If you have your own laptop, you can bring it and use it on campus.
 There is wired internet access in the residence hall rooms and wireless access in the lounges and campus buildings.
 You are not required to bring your own computer; there are many computer labs with printers on campus for you to use and some are available 24 hours a day.
 Students can also tmporarily check out laptops from the campus Library.

-Outlet and Plug Converter: Purchase an electrical outlet and plug converter for the U.S. from your home country to use with any electric device you bring.
+Outlet and Plug Converters: Purchase an electrical outlet and plug converter for the U.S. from your home country to use with any electric device you bring.
 The U.S. operates on 120 V and has type A and type B electrical plugs.

 Credit Card and U.S. Currency: Plan to have multiple ways to access your money.
 Bring a credit card in case you have to quickly pay any fees at the Port of Entry or encounter other unexpected expenses.
 We also recommend that you travel with at least $100 of U.S. currency to use in places where credit cards are not accepted.
 Upon arrival, you can open a U.S. bank account to make local banking more easy and save money on credit card transaction fees.